 The pitchers will be ahead of the batters when I finally join the Dodgers for spring training and it’ll take a while to get my eyes tuned for some of those curve balls.
 By that time I may be on my way back to St. Paul.
 When I reported last season I was so far behind that I asked Buzzy Bavasi (the Dodgers’ vice president) to assign me to whatever club he felt I was ready for.

 Bavasi must not have thought Sharman was as ready in ’53 as he was in ’52.
 The Celtics progressed further in the NBA playoffs than they had the previous season (Sharman was named second team All-NBA and played in his first All-Star Game) and Sharman wasn’t able to report to spring training until March 31.
-When he arrived the Dodgers immediately assigned them to their Mobile team in the Class AA Southern Association, one level below St. Paul.
+When he arrived the Dodgers immediately assigned him to their Mobile team in the Class AA Southern Association, one level below St. Paul.
 And Sharman didn’t even start the season with Mobile, as he remained at the Dodgers’ training camp in Vero Beach, Florida “for further batting instruction” (according to an item in The Sporting News) during Mobile’s opening series.

 It was a disappointing season for Sharman.
 On May 8 he broke his left hand sliding into home during a game.
 He wound up playing in just 90 games, finishing with a .211 batting average, and at the end of the season he announced he was retiring from baseball to concentrate on basketball.